Cylinder maps of algebraic cycles on cubic hypersurfaces: Introduction

+These relations imply that any \(r\)-cycle on \(X\) lies in the image of the cylinder map module a multiple of the class \(h_X^{n-r}\).
+In Lemma~\ref{hyperplane-class}, we further show that \(h^{n-r}_X\) is also in the image of the cylinder map.
+It is noteworthy that the formula~\eqref{key-relation-1} already appeared in~\cite{Shen-uni-gen} by Shen, and Mboro has presented the formula~\eqref{key-relation-2} assuming \(\Gamma\) is a smooth closed subvariey in \(X\), see~\cite[Thm.
+0.8]{Mboro:CH2}.
+The main improvement of this proposition is to establish the second relation for arbitrary \(r\)-cycles.

+The proof of Proposition~\ref{intro:main-prop} is based on the birational geometry of the Hilbert scheme of two points on a cubic hypersurface, developed by Galkin-Shinder~\cite{GS14} and Voisin~\cite{uni-CH0}.
+We will review this in Section~\ref{sec:geom-Hilb-sq}.

+In Section~\ref{sec:IHC-ITC}, we apply Theorem~\ref{intro:main-thm-surj} to prove the integral Hodge conjecture and integral Tate conjecture for the variety of lines on a smooth cubic fourfold.
+The integral Hodge conjecture asks whether the integral Hodge classes on a given smooth complex projective variety are algebraic.
+Unlike the well-known Hodge conjecture, examples~\cite{Grabowski:IHC-abelian-3fold, Totaro:IHC-3folds-Kod0,Voisin:IHC-3folds} and counterexamples~\cite{AH-IHC, Benoist-Ottem:IHC-3-folds,Kollar:Trento,Totaro:cycle-cobord} both exist for the integral Hodge conjecture, making it an interesting question to determine whether the conjecture holds for a special class of varieties.

+The \(F(X)\) of a smooth complex cubic fourfold \(X\) is a hyperk\"ahler manifold of \(K3^{[2]}\)-type.
+Mongardi and Ottem ~\cite{Mongardi-Ottem:Hodge-Curve} recently showed that \((2n-2)\)-Hodge classes on any projective hyperk\"ahler \(n\)-fold of \(K3\)-type or of the generalized Kummer type are generated by rational curves, thus concludes the integral Hodge conjecture for curve classes on those hyperk\"ahler varieties Using Theorem~\ref{intro:main-thm-surj} and the integral Hodge conjecture for cubic fourfolds by Voisin~\cite{Voisin:Hodge-conjecture}, we provide an alternative proof for the specific hyperk\"ahler fourfold \(F(X)\). \begin{corollary}[=Theorem~\ref{int-Hodge-one-cycl}] Let \(X\) be a smooth complex cubic fourfold.
+The integral Hodge conjecture holds for curve classes on the hyperk\"ahler variety \(F(X)\) \end{corollary}

-Assume that $X$ is a smooth cubic fourfold over a field $k$ finitely generated over its prime subfield.
-Let $\bar{k}$ be the separable closure of $k$.
-It is natural to consider the integral Tate conjecture of the Fano variety of lines $F:=F(X)$.
-In other words, is the cycle class map
+The arithmetic analogue of the Hodge conjecture is the Tate conjecture.
+Suppose \(V\) is a smooh proper variety over a finitely generated field \(k\).
+Let \(\bar{k}\) be the separable closure of \(k\) and let \(G_k\coloneqq \mathrm{Gal}(\bar{k}/k)\) be the absolute Galois group.
+Fix a prime \(\ell\) that is invertible in \(k\).
+The integral Tate conjecture for one-cycles on \(V\) states the following \begin{conjecture} The cycle class map

-surjective? where $G$ denotes the absolute Galois group $\Gal(\bar{k}/k)$ and the prime number $\ell\neq \Char(k)$.
-The answer to the Tate conjecture for divisors on $F$ over a number field or a finite field is affirmative due to Y. Andr\'e \cite{Shaf-Tate} and F. Charles \cite{Tate-K3}.
-By Deligne's hard Lefschetz theorem, it also holds for $1$-cycles with rational coefficients on $F$.
-However, the integral Tate conjecture for $1$-cycles fails in general, e.g. Koll\'ar's examples of certain smooth $3$-fold in $\PP^4$, see \cite{Trento}.
-Nevertheless, C. Schoen addressed a similar but weaker conjecture in \cite{int-Tate}: let $Y$ be a smooth proper $k$-variety, and a prime $\ell\neq \Char(k)$, the following cycle class map

-is surjective, where the direct limit is over the open subgroups $U$ of the absolute Galois group $G$.
+is surjective, where the direct limit is taken over all immediate finite field extensions \(k\subset k'\subset \bar{k}\). \end{conjecture} This conjecture, formulated by Schoen~\cite{int-Tate}, differs from the ``naive'' integral Tate conjecture, where algebraic cycles are defined over the initial field \(k\).
+In particular, if \(k\) is a finite field, Schoen confirmed the conjecture under the assumption of the classical Tate conjecture for surfaces over any finite extension of \(k\), see~\cite[Thm.
+0.5]{int-Tate}.